davemacdo/Pure-Data-intro-lectures/index.md

+---
-# UCF Composition 2 Pure Data resources
+title: UCF Composition 2 Pure Data resources
+---

 I will upload example start/end files as they are relevant to class activities.
 They will be listed below under "Example Patches".